Skip to Content

 Yolk color is easy to trick

 The color of the yolk can be tricked by feeding the chickens foods high in beta-carotene.
-So bell pepper extract, carrot extract, paprika can all be mixed into the chicken feed to get an orange yolk.
-This means you can easily find battery eggs with orange yolks and it will mean nothing.
+So bell pepper extract, carrot extract, and paprika can all be mixed into the chicken feed to get an orange yolk.
+This means you can easily find battery eggs with orange yolks, and it will mean nothing.

 Alright.
 We’ve explained battery eggs, free range eggs, and how dodgy the legislation can be with the latter.
-Now let’s make a quick comparison between them to really understand the differences.
+No,w let’s make a quick comparison between them to really understand the differences.

 yolk color